deckhouse/virtualization/images/packages/libvirt/patches/README.md

 This feature enhances security by preventing unauthorized access to the socket and mitigating the risk of privilege escalation attacks.
 It provides a way to control access to the daemon based on the PID of the connecting process, without the need for additional command-line flags.

 ## 003-treat-getpeercon-eintval-as-success.patch

 `getpeercon` from libselinux uses `getsockopt()` syscall.
 Some implementations of `getsockopts()` return `EINVAL` errno for unsupported valopt argument instead of `ENOPROTOOPT` errno.
 This fix makes libvirt work with such broken implementations.

+## 004-fix-migration-cancel-concluded-mirror-jobs.patch

+Fixes a non-shared storage migration cancel race in libvirt/QEMU.

+After `AbortJob`, mirror block jobs may become `concluded` in QEMU while libvirt still polls synchronous migration mirrors.
+The patch refreshes monitor job status and drives pending terminal transitions so concluded jobs are dismissed/unregistered and do not block subsequent migrations.